Charmbracelet: Development and recording

 Carey started writing songs for the album in early 2002, before she signed the record deal.
 She decided to rest, traveled to Capri and moved into a recording studio where she could focus on writing and recording without distractions.
 Most of the album was recorded in Capri, although she traveled to Atlanta, New York and Philadelphia to record some tracks.
 That year, Carey claimed Charmbracelet to be the "most personal album" she had ever made.
 She worked with longtime collaborators Jermaine Dupri, Jimmy Jam and Terry Lewis and Randy Jackson and other songwriters and producers 7 Aurelius, Just Blaze, Damizza and Dre & Vidal.
 The opening track and the first track to be written for the album, "Through the Rain", was written by Carey and Lionel Cole, was inspired Carey's recent experiences, and was co-produced by Jam and Lewis.
 It was released as the lead single from the album.

 Jam, Lewis and Carey also worked "Yours", which Jam said contains "probably one of the best hooks [ever]", and likened it to one of trio's previous collaborations, "Thank God I Found You" (2000).
-Initially, the song was recorded as duet with pop singer Justin Timberlake.
+Initially, the song was recorded as a duet with pop singer Justin Timberlake.
 However, due to contractual complications, it was never released and a solo version was featured on the album.
 Jam and Lewis produced two more songs, "Wedding Song" and "Satisfy"—the latter featuring background vocals from Michael Jackson—which were not released on the album.